alexpdev/Projects/README.md

-# KivySnippets
+# Kivy Snippets

-Some custom kivy widgets and code snippets.
+Mix and match of cutom made kivy widgets and projects, as well as some interesting code snippets I have discovered.